Homily (Reflection) for Saturday of the Twelfth Week in Ordinary Time (30th June, 2018) on the Gospel

 This centurion was a special one.
 However, his servant must have been exceptional too.
 Otherwise, what prevented him from sending his servant/s?

-When you relate with others especially those under you, do not forget that they are human beings like yourself.
+When you relate with others especially those under you, do not forget that they are human beings.
 Again, your servant today can be your master tomorrow.
 Fellow servants, it is not easy for any head that wears the crown.
 Certainly, they err gravely.
 But that is not the thing.
 Please, when/where you wear the crown, do not repeat any of those things you complain about today.

 Bible Reading: 1Jn 4:7-21.